-The induction machine torque and speed patterns for the system turn-on and further steady state operation in case of cyclic load and variable frequency operation are shown in Fig. 4.6 a) and b), respectively.
-The comparison between the pneumatic system air pressure patterns for cyclic and variable frequency operation are shown in Fig. 4.7 a) and b), respectively.
-The comparison between the system turn-on energy consumptions and steady state power are shown in Fig. 4.8 a) and b), respectively.
-The auxiliary drive for air compressor in a variable frequency operation mode shows stable system pressure, gradual transitions between turn-on and steady state, energy consumption reduction by 2 % at turn-on and by 2.5 % at steady state.
-Further energy savings are achieved by utilizing PMSM instead of IM, as it achieves better efficiency at partial load below the base speed, as well as by implementing GaN FETs in a 3-level NPC inverter topology that show efficiency about 99 % even at partial load [2].
-Thus, by operating the system constantly with partial load, the thermal and mechanical stresses are minimized by reducing the component wear out due to frequent heavy starts.
-Hence, a variable frequency drive concept can reduce the stresses and save energy of the system.
+The induction machine torque and speed patterns for the system turn-on and further steady state operation in case of cyclic load and variable frequency operation are shown in (Fig. 4.9) a and b, respectively.
+The comparison between the pneumatic system air pressure patterns for cyclic and variable frequency operation are shown in (Fig. 4.10) a and b, respectively.
+The comparison between the system turn-on energy consumptions and steady state power are shown in (Fig. 4.11) a and b, respectively.
+Auxiliary drive for air compressor in variable frequency operation mode shows stable system pressure, gradual transitions between turn-on and steady state, energy consumption reduction by 2% at turn on and by 2.5% at steady state.